makersacademy/airport_challenge/README.md

 A plane cannot take-off if it has already taken off.
 A new airport can be initialized with a capacity of x (airport = Airport.new(10))but if no value is entered the default capacity of the airport is set to 20.
+The plane is given a status of "down" when it lands and "up" when it takes off by the airport.
+I chose not to initialize a plane with a status.
+The plane only gets a status when it lands or takes off.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Airport Challenge